Unboxed-Software/solana-course/content/token-program.md

 In `main`, lets generate a new `Keypair` to be the receiver (but remember that this is just to simulate having someone to send tokens to - in a real application you'd need to know the wallet address of the person receiving the tokens).

 Then, create a token account for the receiver.
 Finally, lets call our new `transferTokens` function to transfer tokens from the `user` token account to the `receiver` token account.
+We'll use the `delegate` we approved in the previous step to perform the transfer on our behalf.

 ```tsx
 async function main() {